kamahen/pykythe/README.md

   "expressions" in the AST.

-* Each "import" is recursively processed (if there is a circular import, this is detected and the recursive import is skipped).
+* Each "import" is recursively processed (if there is a circular import, this is detected and the recursive import is treated as a no-op).
   * This includes outputting the `.kythe.json`, `.kythe.entries`, and
     `.pykythe.symtab` files.
 (The `.pykythe.symtab` file can be reused as a "cache" to avoid reprocessing the source file.)